jringert/gendev.bot/gendev.bot.esp8266/README.md

 The materials can be bought much cheaper on [Aliexpress](https://aliexpress.com)  if you are willing to wait that long (shipping can take anywhere from a week to a month).
 You might 20 GBP instead of 40 GBP.

+In any case you might need the following tools:
+* a soldering iron (to connect the cables to the motors and maybe to the battery pack)
+* a small screw driver to connect cables from the motors to the H-bridge
+* (optional) a hot glue gun to secure all cables

 ## Build instructions

 A [video of how to connect things](https://youtu.be/WTPfQyEEh8c) is avaiable.